 Are Your Bees Still Alive?

-Once you have prepared your hive for the winter, you should leave it be and try not to disturb it.
-Nevertheless, this can then leave you fretting for months on end about whether your colony is still alive, or if it is struggling and whether there is anything you can do to save it.
+Once you have done all the preparations for the winter, you should leave it be and try not to disturb it.
+Nevertheless, this could leave you fretting for months on end about whether the colony is still alive (or if it is struggling and whether there is anything you can do to save it).

-While it is best not to open the hive during the winter, you can do a check on it.
-This means walking past to see if all seems in order.
-For example, in strong winds, your hive could be moved, trees around it might fall down, or it could be disturbed by animals looking for food.
-It is good practice to at least check that it is where it should be at least once per week.
+While it is best not to open the hive during the winter, you can do a check by walking past to see if all seems in order.
+For example, in strong winds the hive could have moved, trees around might have fallen down, or it could have been disturbed by animals looking for food.
+It is good practice to at least check that it is where it should be at least once a week.

 You should expect to see some dead bees on the landing board outside the entrance of the hive.
 This is natural and means that the bees inside are keeping the hive clean and getting rid of their dead.
 Sometimes, the dead bees will be left behind the reducer.
 If this is the case, you can remove them by removing the reducer and sweeping them out.

-If you do not see any dead bees on the landing board, you can place your ear against the box to check for the gentle humming sound that bees make.
+If you do not see any dead bees on the landing board, place an ear against the box to check for the gentle humming sound that bees make.
 If you are unsure of whether you can hear this humming, give the box a soft tap and you should hear it.

 Checking Inside the Hive

-If you really want to check inside the hive, it is best to wait for a mild day when it is not raining or too windy.
-If you are worried about the amount of food the bees have, you can take a quick peek at the top of the frames.
-Do not remove frames entirely if the temperature is below 60F as this can damage any developing pupa.
-If you think your bees are running low on food, add some comb, sugar syrup, or grease patties.
+To check the amount of food your bees have, you can take a quick peek at the top of the frames.
+Avoid removing frames entirely if the temperature is below 60F as this can damage any developing pupae.
+If you notice that your bees are running low on food, add some comb, sugar syrup, or grease patties.
 Adding these supplements can help boost the health and productivity of your hive.